susanev/uw-stars-cse/143/exams/midterm/study-session/inheritance.md

 	| `((Couch)var5).method3();` | |
 	| `((Table)var5).method3();` | |

-1. Gandalf

-	Assuming that the following classes have been defined:
+1. Assuming that the following classes have been defined:

 	```java
 	public class Frodo extends Bilbo {